obonaventure/cnp3/book/network/ipv4.rst

 .. index:: man-in-the-middle attack

-.. sidebar:: Security issues with the Address Resolution Protocol
+.. note:: Security issues with the Address Resolution Protocol

  :term:`ARP` is an old and widely used protocol that was unfortunately designed when security issues were not a concern. :term:`ARP` is almost insecure by design.
 Hosts using :term:`ARP` can be subject to several types of attacks.
 First, a malicious host could create a denial of service attack on a LAN by sending random replies to the received ARP queries.
 This would pollute the ARP cache of the other hosts on the same LAN.
 On a fixed network, such attacks can be detected by the system administrator who can physically remove the malicious hosts from the LAN.
 On a wireless network, removing a malicious host is much more difficult.